andrewharmellaw/andrewharmellaw.github.com/_posts/2021-03-09-the-experience-of-development-models-all-the-way-down.md

 > “Chunking the information you deal with helps your brain run more efficiently.
 Once you chunk an idea or a concept, you don’t need to remember all the little, underlying details; you’ve got the main idea—the chunk—and that’s enough.”<BR/>(A Mind for Numbers, Oakey, pp.53-54)

-I'll stop laboring the point now.
+I won't labour the point any further.
 I hope all this feels super-familiar.
-Firstly as a description of daily development experience (which may or may not have a basis in neuropsychogical fact) but also secondly as a concept with exciting echoes and resonances for what we discussed in the [previous post]({% post_url 2021-03-08-the-experience-of-development-a-conjecture %}), with regards to Friston’s ideas of mental models and their arising hypotheses.
+Firstly as a description of daily development experience (which may or may not have a basis in neuropsychogical fact) but also secondly as a concept with exciting echoes and resonances for what I shared in the [previous post]({% post_url 2021-03-08-the-experience-of-development-a-conjecture %}), with regards to Friston’s ideas of mental models and their arising hypotheses.

-Given all this, and given the fact that it frequently feels during development as if we are trying to wrestle a number of thought-elements within a finite mental space, how might we use the concepts I've lifted from Oakley to  gain a bit more perspective?
+Given all this, and given the fact that it frequently feels during development as if we are trying to wrestle a number of thought-elements within a finite mental space, how might we use the concepts I've lifted from Oakley to gain some insight?

-The key question arises: "what might be the nature of the thought-units from which our mental-model castles are built?"
+The key question arises: "what might be the nature of the thought-units from which we build our mental-model castles?"
 I propose that these too are mental models; but more specific, more fundamental ones.
 My supposition is that, in order to fashion higher-order cloud castles, we manipulate smaller blocks of mental model, blocks which represent concepts we already have. _It is, I propose, mental models all the way down._ And it is these mental model blocks which are the things taking up the chunk-slots in working memory.
 Let me unpack this a little.

-I previously described [my proposition]({% post_url 2021-03-08-the-experience-of-development-a-conjecture %}) that when I write code I am forming a model in my mind which I concurrently convey to the outside world through code.
+I previously [proposed]({% post_url 2021-03-08-the-experience-of-development-a-conjecture %}) that when I am developing software I am forming a model in my mind which I am continually conveying to the outside world in the form of code.

 In performing this act of creativity I deploy the raw elements of what I know (or more precisely, _what I expect_) of my chosen programming language.
-I am therefore using these pre-existing blocks of mental model, which comprise my idea of how the programming language and it’s constructs work — let's call them the “substrate”{% sidenote 'sn-id-whatever' 'This is your first terminology alert' %} models — and from them construct my castle — let's call that the “creation-solution”{% sidenote 'sn-id-whatever' 'This is your second terminology alert' %} model.
+I am using these pre-existing blocks of mental model, which comprise my idea of how the programming language and it’s constructs work — let's call them the “substrate”{% sidenote 'sn-id-whatever' 'This is your first terminology alert' %} models — and from them construct my castle — let's call that the “creation-solution”{% sidenote 'sn-id-whatever' 'This is your second terminology alert' %} model.

 From this it quickly becomes clear that these concepts of “substrate” and “creation-solution” model are relative.
-What from one perspective is the former (i.e.  a LinkedList collection is to me a substrate model when I'm flat-mapping my way to a sum), is from another perspective the latter{% sidenote 'sn-id-whatever' 'We all know the core libraries we use for example are simply pre-formed building blocks created for us by others'%} (i.e. a creation-solution model when I'm implementing a quantum-safe collections library) and not just between developers, but within the same individual, depending on the viewpoint we hold at any given point in time during development.
+From one perspective a mental model is the former (i.e.  a LinkedList collection is to me a substrate model when I'm flat-mapping my way to a sum), but from another perspective it is the latter{% sidenote 'sn-id-whatever' 'We all know the core libraries we use for example are simply pre-formed building blocks created for us by others'%} (i.e. a creation-solution model when I'm implementing a quantum-safe collections library).
+This does not only between developers.
+It also happens within the same individual, depending on the viewpoint we hold at any given point in time during development.
 For example, one moment I'm creating a component or a microservice, the next moment I'm calling it.

-Given that the difference here is only one of perspective, _and_ given my conjecture, both models can be expected to work inside our heads in exactly the same way - by embodying a set of expectations as to how the real-world things they represent are structured and function.
+Given that the difference here is only one of perspective, _and_ given [my conjecture]({% post_url 2021-03-08-the-experience-of-development-a-conjecture %}), both models can be expected to work inside our heads in exactly the same way: embodying a set of expectations of how the real-world (i.e. code) things they represent are structured and  will function.

 This fits brilliantly into Oakley's chunks, because chunks are pieces of information formed from smaller-level pieces of information, bound together by meaning.
 Or put another way, mental models, comprising of smaller-level mental models.
 We, in short, construct mental models out of other mental models.

-Its models all the way down.
+_It's models all the way down._

-Before we close I ought to tackle the question around how we work with (or against) these elements (and perhaps adopt other techniques from the book, knowingly or unknowningly) in our acts of development.
-Having thought about this [for some time now](), and having spoken to, and watched others in the course of working with code I think we should leave this open for now.
-Why?
-I think this area is one in which a great deal of diversity lies, and consequently will be a fruitful one to investigate, compare / contrast, and discuss, in the main body of this effort.
-This is the topic of my next post: "[The Experience of Development - Part 3: The Fine Balance]({% post_url 2021-03-15-the-experience-of-development-the-fine-balance %})"
+Before we close I must acknowledge the inevitable question: how do we work with (or against) these elements (and perhaps adopt other techniques from Oakley, knowingly or unknowningly) in our acts of development?
+Having thought about this [for some time now]({% post_url 2021-03-07-the-experience-of-development-foreword %}), and having spoken to, and watched others working with code, I am convinced that this area is one where a great deal of individual difference lies.
+Consequently I believe this will be a fruitful one to investigate, compare / contrast, and discuss, in the main body of this effort.
+My first steps into this is the topic of my next post: "[The Experience of Development - Part 3: The Fine Balance]({% post_url 2021-03-15-the-experience-of-development-the-fine-balance %})"

 P.S.
-I’d love to know what you think.
+I’d love to know what you think about all this.
 If you have any thoughts or any other kind of feedback please reach out to me on [Twitter](https://twitter.com/al94781).
 Thanks!